subquery/documentation/docs/quickstart/quickstart.md

 ### The goal

-The goal of this quick start guide is to provide you with a complete development environment and guided steps to create your first SubQuery Blockchain project.
+The goal of this quick start guide is to provide you with a complete development setup and guided steps to create your first SubQuery blockchain project.
+It is targeted towards experienced developers right through to those just beginning their blockchain journey.

 ### Duration

-This guide should only take around 10-15 minutes.
+This quick start guide should only take around 10-15 minutes.

-Note: This step-by-step guide is designed keeping in mind every developer who is just beginning their Blockchain journey.

 ### What will you learn?

-After completing this quick guide, you will be able to adapt the standard starter project.
-You will learn to index transfers from your favourite Blockchain network, for e.g. Polkadot, Avalanch, Cosmos, etc.
+After completing this quick start guide, you will be able to adapt the standard starter project and index transfers from your favourite blockchain network such as Polkadot, Avalanch, Cosmos, etc.

-### How will this guide help you in the process?

-This guide will help you at every stage of the project; from installing the required development tools to initialising and modifying the files as required.
-Moreover, you can follow the directions provided in the guide for building, running, and querying the project.

-As you begin with a simple Blockchain project, you will be able to index actual data when you finish the project.

 ### The end results

-At the end of this guide, you will have a working SubQuery project that will run on a SubQuery node.
-You will be able to query the data from a GraphQL endpoint.
+Upon completing this quick start guide, you will have a working SubQuery project that will run on a SubQuery node.
+You will then be able to query the data from a GraphQL endpoint.

 Before you go through this guide, we suggest you to refer to the [terminology](../subquery_network/terminology.md) used in SubQuery.
 It will help you understand the commands better.

-So, let's start the process of creating your first ever SubQuery Blockchain project.
+Let's start the process of creating your first SubQuery blockchain project.

 ### Before You Begin

-Before you begin creating your first Blockchain project with SubQuery, make sure you have installed the required supporting software applications.
+Before you begin creating your first blockchain project with SubQuery, make sure you have installed the required supporting software applications.
 These are:

 - [Node](https://nodejs.org/en/): A modern (e.g. the LTS version) installation of Node.
 - [Docker](https://docker.com/): This tutorial will use the required Docker